UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Carbon filters are essential for improving water safety and taste by removing chlorine, VOCs, and PFAS.

-Beyond taste, activated carbon is highly effective at removing Volatile Organic Compounds (VOCs).
-These include herbicides, pesticides, and industrial solvents that can leach into groundwater.
-High-quality carbon block filters that are specifically tested and certified can also reduce PFAS, the “forever chemicals” that have become a major concern in water supplies across the country.
+• Forever chemicals: High-quality carbon block filters that are specifically tested and certified can also reduce PFAS, the “forever chemicals” that have become a major concern.
 For a deeper dive into these substances, you can review information from the EPA on drinking water contaminants.

 Infographic showing that carbon filters do not remove minerals, viruses, bacteria, and inorganic contaminants.